-Your employer must have operated in B.C. for at least one year (two years if you are applying under the Entry Level and Semi-Skilled category or the Northeast Pilot Project category).
+Your employer must have operated in B.C. for at least one year (two years if you are applying under the Entry Level and Semi-Skilled category (including employment in the Northeast Development Region of B.C.).

 2) have indeterminate, full-time employees